 The mission of the Office of Disability Services is to foster and develop an academic environment that is accessible and equitable to all, regardless of disability, race, color, creed, religion, national or ethnic origin, sex, gender, age, sexual orientation, or veteran’s status.
 For information on facilities and services for disabled students, contact the Office of Disability Services, University Center Room 302, MS1300, phone number 573.651.5927, firstname.lastname@example.org and on the web at http://www.semo.edu/ds/index.htm.

-The Office of Equity and Diversity Issues is responsible for the implementation and enforcement of the University's Non-Discrimination/Affirmative Action and Sexual Harassment policies, procedures, and practices to ensure that no person is discriminated against or harassed in employment, educational programs, and activities on the basis of race, color, gender, national origin, or disability.
-For information about the diversity of the university student body, contact the Office of Equity and Diversity Issues, Dempster Hall, Room 267, MS3375, phone number 573.651.2524, email@example.com and on the web at http://www.semo.edu/equityissues/.
+The Office of Institutional Equity and Diversity is responsible for the implementation and enforcement of the University's Non-Discrimination/Affirmative Action and Sexual Harassment policies, procedures, and practices to ensure that no person is discriminated against or harassed in employment, educational programs, and activities on the basis of race, color, gender, national origin, or disability.
+For information about the diversity of the university student body, contact the Office of Institutional Equity and Diversity, Academic Hall, Room 011, MS3375, phone number 573.651.2524, email@example.com and on the web at http://www.semo.edu/equityissues/.
 A detailed report can be found at http://www.semo.edu/ir/data.htm.

 For estimated tuition and fees, books and supplies, room and board, and personal/miscellaneous expenses contact Student Financial Services, Memorial Hall, Room 101, MS3740, phone 573.651.2253, firstname.lastname@example.org, or on the web at http://www.semo.edu/sfs/fee-schedule.htm.

 The university has a tuition refund policy that stipulates the amount of tuition and fees that are refunded to a student who withdraws from all classes during a term.
-See http://www.semo.edu/sfs/refunds.htm.
+See http://www.semo.edu/sfs/refunds.htm and http://www.semo.edu/pdf/FinAdm_02-18_Policy.pdf.

-Students who are withdrawing from all classes at the university must notify the Registrar’s Office by following specific withdrawal procedures posted on the web at http://www.semo.edu/sfs/refunds.htm .
-Students should also contact the Financial Aid Office to see if withdrawing will affect their financial aid status.
+Students who are withdrawing from all classes at the university must notify the Registrar’s Office by following specific withdrawal procedures posted on the web at http://www.semo.edu/registrar/withdrawal-process.html.
+Refunds periods for dropped courses follows the guidelines at http://www.semo.edu/sfs/refunds.htm Students should also contact the Financial Aid Office to see if withdrawing will affect their financial aid status.

 The federal government mandates that students who withdraw from all classes may only keep the financial aid (federal Title IV grant and loan assistance) they have “earned” up to the time of withdrawal.
 Funds that were disbursed in excess of the earned amount must be returned by the university and/or the student to the federal government.
-The repayment policy is available online at http://www.semo.edu/sfs/refunds.htm and from the Financial Aid Office.
+The repayment policy and guidelines of refund periods for refunds of dropped courses is available online at http://www.semo.edu/sfs/refunds.htm and from the Financial Aid Office.

 Information on the university’s academic programs, degree offerings, and plans for future programs is available from the various schools/colleges and admitting offices.
 See http://www.semo.edu/provost/curriculum/guide/index.htm for contact information.